Green Event Guide: How to make your event more green

 Also, try to use recyclable or biodegradable utensils.
 There are some innovative and sleek alternatives to plastic options, so you don’t need to compromise on the style of your event.
 Suppliers such as Greenstaurant have various options for you to choose from.
 You should then make it as easy as possible for your guests to recycle by providing lots of clearly labeled recycling receptacles.
 Offer guests the chance to recycle food too, by providing compostable bins for all food waste.

 The event industry’s plastic usage is often incredibly high.
 By considering waste from the start and utilising biodegradable alternatives when possible, you’ll be certain that your event is having minimal impact on the environment.

 Here at 20 Bedford Way, our events and catering teams have replaced all single-use plastics from our venue, including name badges, cutlery and serving trays.
 To find out more about our single-use plastic-free commitment and the rest of our sustainable strategies, click through to our sustainable events page.

 If you’d like a uniform for staff at the event, ask them to wear clothes of a similar colour that they already own.
 Alternatively, if you are going to purchase new uniforms, ensure they’re recycled after the event.

-There’s no excuse in this day and age to be reliant on paper when there are so many ways to digitise an event.
-Apps and event websites offer a really slick way of keeping track of delegate numbers and keeping them updated with information on your event and engaged.
+There’s no excuse in this day and age to be reliant on paper when there is a variety of event technology to digitise an event.
+Apps and event websites offer a really slick way of keeping track of delegate numbers and keeping them updated with information on your event as well as engaged.
 Read more about paperless registration processes and app-based registration on smartphones and tablets.

 Give away useful freebies, not ones they’ll throw away

-Rather than giving delegates bags of giveaways that they’ll never use again and dump in the nearest available bin, try to give less but more by including genuinely useful free merchandise that they’ll be able to reuse.
+Rather than giving delegates bags of giveaways that they’ll never use and dump in the nearest available bin, try to give less but more by including genuinely useful free merchandise.
 Make sure these are made from 100% recycled materials.